National Environmental Standards and Regulations Enforcement Agency: Calabar superhighway project

-The Cross River State government began work in 2015 on a 260 km superhighway from Calabar to Katsina-Ala.
+The Cross River State government began work in 2015 on superhighway spanning 260 km from Calabar to Katsina-Ala.
 However, the road was to run through one of the country's pristine rainforests.
-This led to an uproar from local and international environmental activists who complained that the government had not solicited input before embarking on the project.
-NESREA learned that an EIA had not been carried out then issued an order for construction work to stop; NESREA then took the state government to court in order to stop them from continuing work until they had satisfied regulatory requirements.
+This led to an uproar from local and international environmental activists, who complained that the government had not solicited input before embarking on the project.
+NESREA learned that an EIA had not been carried out and issued an order for construction work to stop; NESREA then took the state government to court in order to stop them from continuing work until they had satisfied regulatory requirements.

 Partnership with police

 NESREA embarked on a strategic partnership with the Nigeria Police Force starting in 2013, with the police set to support NESREA's enforcement activities NESREA's Environmental Health Officers complained that the agency ought to further empower their positions rather than allow the police to take over their statutory role.